RTGS-Lab/real_time_image_processing_system/README.md

 # Realtime Spatial Image Processing System
 Prototype system for spatial image processing able to hand aerial and oblique views.

-This project will pull satellite images from an API, analyze these images, and then store them somewhere.
+This project will pull real-time aerial and satellite imagery, store metadata about these images in a database, and save the images to disk.

 Expected Technical Challenges:
 - Throughput of images pulled from the API has the potential to be higher than the throughput of analyzing them.
 This would create a backlog in the program, and it would eventually overwhelm memory.